petros-d/docs/enterprise_versioned_docs/version-0.25/manage-platform-users.md

 No user is assigned the System Editor or Viewer Roles by default, but they can be added by System Admins via our API.
 Once assigned, System Viewers, for example, can access both Grafana and Kibana but don't have permission to delete a Workspace they're not a part of.

 All three permission sets are entirely customizable on Astronomer Enterprise.
-For a full breakdown of the default configurations attached to the System Admin, Editor and Viewer Roles, refer to our [Houston API source code](https://github.com/astronomer/docs/tree/main/enterprise_configs/0.25/default.yaml).
+For a full breakdown of the default configurations attached to the System Admin, Editor and Viewer Roles, refer to the [Houston API source code](https://github.com/astronomer/docs/tree/main/enterprise_configs/0.25/default.yaml).

 For guidelines on assigning users any System Level role, read below.